 - 2. Fold the rear bench seat upward and remove the hook attached to it

-- 3. Using the hook, reach backward between the convertible top and the rear backrest to pull one of the levers for releasing the folding rear backrests, refer to page 90
+- 3. Using the hook, reach backward between the convertible top and the rear backrest to pull one of the levers for releasing the folding rear backrests, refer to page 95

 - 4. Fold rear backrests forward

-Manual release in the MINI

-In the event of an electrical malfunction, you can also unlock the tailgate manually.

-- 1. Fold the rear seat bench upward

-- 2. Pull the ring.
-The tailgate is released.

 TAILGATE

 ELECTRIC POWER WINDOWS